 This wasn’t homesickness.
 This wasn’t getting over the proverbial hump.
 Time couldn’t change what smacked us hard in the face: you can’t fit a square peg into a round hole.
 Our son had chosen the wrong school.

-Carefully, we discussed the reasons he chose his current university and the reasons he wasn’t happy.
+Carefully, we discussed why he chose his current university and why he wasn’t happy.
 This new list was more than just an attempt to find a greener patch of grass.
-The new list reflected all that he had learned that first year—about himself and his choices.
+The new list reflected everything he had learned that first year — about himself and his choices.
 And while the distress of that first year can never be minimized, the lessons our family learned made it, for lack of a better anecdote, worth it.

-My son learned what it felt like to be uncomfortable in a situation and still succeed.
+My son learned what it felt like to be uncomfortable and still succeed.
 He didn’t give up, nor did he let his grades suffer.
-In fact, his grades were impressive enough to get him a partial scholarship at one school and acceptance to others.
+His grades were impressive enough to get him a partial scholarship at one school, and accepted to others.

-He maintained peace of mind while taking care of himself physically through workouts and pick-up games of basketball.
+He maintained peace of mind while physically caring for himself through workouts and pick-up games of basketball.
 He regularly sent us pictures of the beautiful scenery of the city he would soon depart, and I understood that while he wasn’t happy at the school, he could still appreciate the positives and all it had to offer.
 My son had made the best of it, and that was a life lesson he would have forever under his belt.

-Freshman year isn’t merely for our young adults to learn to live on their own and practice independence and self-sufficiency.
-The time is also for us, the parents, to let our kids go and grow, to cut some of the attachments, to let them figure things out without our input.
+Freshman year isn’t merely for our young adults to learn to live independently and practice independence and self-sufficiency.
+The time is also for us, the parents, to let our kids go and grow, to cut some of the attachments, and to let them figure things out without our input.

 I’ll admit, it wasn’t always easy for us.
 The urge to fix this was undeniable.
-To bring him home, to make him happy, to make him a little less uncomfortable.
-But we’d made the decision to see the year through, and we all had to deal with the uncertainty of the unknown while watching his friends thrive at their respective colleges.
+To bring him home, make him happy, and make him a little less uncomfortable.
+But we’d decided to see the year through, and we all had to deal with the uncertainty of the unknown while watching his friends thrive at their respective colleges.

 He’s my son, but he’s no longer my baby anymore.
 I can’t fix everything (though I still want to).
-By giving him the freedom and autonomy to manage this challenge on his own, I gave him a gift worth seven college degrees.
-The kind you don’t learn in the classroom: confidence, problem-solving, understanding life’s not always perfect or what social media portrays.
+By giving him the freedom and autonomy to manage this challenge independently, I gave him a gift worth seven college degrees.
+The kind you don’t learn in the classroom: confidence, problem-solving, understanding life’s not always perfect, or what social media portrays.

 And now that he’s home and working an internship before starting at his new school, I see a change in him that makes the sleepless nights worthwhile.
 A teenager blooming into a responsible young man.
-A young man who didn’t give up, who made the best of an otherwise difficult experience, and came out the other side with a hell of a lot of knowledge about himself.
+He was a young man who didn’t give up, made the best of an otherwise strenuous experience, and came out the other side with a lot of knowledge about himself.

 “Fit” is the most common-used term during the college process.
 We heard it multiple times and thought we knew exactly what it meant.
 Academics.
 Campus size.
 Location.
 Career opportunities.
 Student populace.
-But none of us really know what college feels like until we slip inside its wobbly, magical bubble.
+But we don’t know what college feels like until we slip into its wobbly, magical bubble.

 Some are fortunate and get it right the first time, but there are many, and I mean many, who don’t.
 Growth occurs at different stages.
-Some develop quicker than others.
-There are those who figure things out sooner, while others take a bit more time to get it right.
+Some develop more quickly than others.
+Some figure things out sooner, while others take more time to get it right.
 Sometimes we choose incorrectly, but I, for one, am a believer that everything in life happens for a reason.